Venue: Parkside, Station Approach, Burton Street, Melton Mowbray, Leicestershire, LE13 1GH

-To approve the Minutes of the previous meeting held on 18 April 2023.
+To confirm the minutes of the meeting held on 30 March 2023

-The Minutes of the meeting held on 18 April 2023 were approved.
+The minutes of the meeting held on 30 March 2023 were approved as a true record.

 Members to declare any interest as appropriate in respect of items to be considered at this meeting.